RevOps Consulting for B2B SaaS Companies

 What Most RevOps Consulting Looks Like

 The recommendations often look reasonable on paper.
-But they tend to break down when they hit the realities of your team, your tech stack, and the trade-offs you've already made.
+They break down when they hit the realities of your team, your tech stack, and the trade-offs you've already made.

-That's because the people writing them have observed many companies, but never had to live with the consequences of their own advice inside one.
+The people writing them have observed many companies.
+They've never had to live with the consequences of their own advice inside one.

 What Operator-Led RevOps Consulting Looks Like